-We understand that divorce can be a challenging situation.
-Not only can the divorce be emotionally draining, there is also the mentally stressful concern of how to actually initiate the process.
-Here we provide some tips for moving forward with the divorce process.
+At our family law offices we understand that divorce can be a challenging situation.
+Not only can the divorce process be emotionally draining, there is also the stressful insecurity of how to initiate the divorce process.
+In this article we provide tips for how to initiate and navigate a California divorce.

-The divorce or Dissolution of Marriage process can be very taxing, emotionally, mentally, as well as physically.
-It is very important to stay grounded in all these aspects of yourself.
-I advise my clients to stay active in, or re-embrace their activity with their spirituality or other positive energy support communities.
+The divorce or Dissolution of Marriage can be very taxing, emotionally, mentally, as well as physically.
+It is imperative to stay grounded in all these aspects of your being.
+I advise my clients to stay active in, or re-embrace their participation with their spiritual or self help communities.
 This can include a meditation class, yoga, church/synagogue, running, and reading, etc..

-Next you will want to ensure you have all your basic documents relating to your financial status and patterns.
-The purpose for these documents is to detail each spouse’s financial scenario, from employment, to assets, and monthly expenses.
-Additional documents, like pay stubs, tax returns, and the like may be needed depending on the advice of your divorce attorney (should you decide to get one.)
-This helps everyone understand more about how time, money, or other assets could possibly be divided.
+Next you will want to ensure you have all basic documents relating to your financial status, transactions, and patterns.
+The purpose for this is to document each spouse’s financial scenario, from employment, to assets, and monthly expenses.
+Additional documents, like pay stubs, tax returns, and the like may be needed depending on the advice of your divorce attorney (should you decide to get one.) gathering all your financial documents helps everyone understand more about how time, money, or other assets may possibly be divided.

-If you and your spouse agree to terms of the divorce / dissolution of marriage and have been married less than 5 years and do not have a child, you may file for summary dissolution.
-This is the quickest method of obtaining a divorce/ dissolution of marriage in California.
+If you and your spouse agree to terms of the divorce, have been married less than 5 years, and do not have a child, you may file for a summary dissolution.
+This is the quickest method of obtaining a divorce in California.

-If you and your spouse do not agree to some of the terms you can, after filing a dissolution of marriage case, proceed as an at issue contested divorce case.
-If proceeding with an at issue dissolution of marriage case you will likely be heading to trial and it is highly advised to hire an attorney, particularly a Certified Specialist in Family Law to represent you for trial or for the entire case.
+If you and your spouse do not agree to some of the terms you can, after filing for a dissolution of marriage case, proceed as an at issue contested divorce case.
+If proceeding with an at issue dissolution of marriage case you will likely be heading to trial and it is highly advised to hire an attorney who is a Certified California Family Law Specialist.

 Usually, you need to file for divorce in the county in which you reside; however, you must be in conformity with California residency rules.
 The rules state that you must have lived in California for the previous six months and the county in which you filed – like Los Angeles County for the last three months.